-During the course you will examine a range of uniformed and non-uniformed public services.
-You will learn about the various levels of fitness required to join a public service and take part in practical leadership training.
-You will also study various subjects to enhance the contribution you can make to your future employment and can, for example, take entry tests with a number of public services.
-Visits are a regular part of the course and include work experience with the Armed Forces.
-First Diploma educational visits are normally to locations in the UK.
+During the course you will examine a range of uniformed Based at St George's Academy, Sleaford Campus, our Public and non-uniformed public services.
+You will learn about the Service Students take a full and active role in both Academy various levels of fitness required to join a public service and life and the local community.
+If you join this course you will be take part in practical leadership training.
+You will also study required to take part in ALL aspects of the curriculum, which various subjects to enhance the contribution you can make includes mandatory physical education, community based to your future employment and can, for example, take entry projects, trips and visits. tests with a number of public services.
+Visits are a regular part of the course and include work experience with the This course is not for everyone, but if you've got what it takes Armed Forces.
+First Diploma educational visits are normally and can face up to the challenge, it could be just what you to locations in the UK. are looking for.